 Interactive GUI Applications¶

-To run an interactive GUI application on HPC Systems, we must install an X windows server application and enable X11 forwarding on our personal computer.
+To run an interactive GUI application on Summit, we must install an X windows server application and enable X11 forwarding on our personal computer.

-On Windows we must first install an X windows server application to allow the cluster to forward the GUI information to your local system.
+On Windows we must first install an X windows server application to allow Summit to forward the GUI information to your local system.
 For Windows, we will use an application called Xming to accomplish this.
 Download the Xming here.

 Next we must enable X11 forwarding on the PuTTY application.
 Download and install the PuTTY application here if you have not done so already.